An-A-The/Metacrafters/README.md

 Encouragement for further exploration of Solidity programming

 Please note that the content within each section should be expanded upon to provide detailed information and instructions.
+Copy and paste the following code into the file:

 // SPDX-License-Identifier: MIT pragma solidity 0.8.18;

 contract MyToken {

 // public variables here
-string public tokenname = "CHEETA";
+string public tokenname = "BETA";
-string public tokenabbrv = "CTA";
+string public tokenabbrv = "BTA";
 uint public totalsupply = 0;

 // mapping variable here